NBlackout/money-manager/README.md

   - Use year browsing instead of month
   - Show all fake transaction of given year
 - Display account balance of given month (along with transactions)
-- Clear all `EditForm` on save so that next create only has placeholders and not previously saved values
 - Account empty state

 ## Bug